PranahithBabu/PranahithBabu/README.md

 ## 🙋‍♂️ About Me
 🎓 Graduate Student in Computer Information Systems at **University of Maryland Baltimore County** (Dec 2024)
-💻 Backend Developer with **4+ years of experience** designing scalable microservices, distributed systems, and GenAI integrations
+💻 Backend Developer with **3+ years of experience** designing scalable microservices, distributed systems, and GenAI integrations
-🌐 Previously at **Capital One, Bank of America, and Infosys**, driving digital transformation projects
-🏆 Strong expertise in **Java, Spring Boot, Kafka, AWS, Azure, Docker**, and building real-time applications with **React.js**
+🌐 Previously at **Bank of America**, driving FinTech project 🏆 Strong expertise in **Java, Spring Boot, Kafka, AWS, Azure, Docker**, and building real-time applications with **React.js**

 ## 🔭 Current Focus & Goals